---

 3. Look for status changes from "Crawled - not indexed" to "Indexed"

 Expect changes to take 1-4 weeks.
-Google doesn't index on demand—it re-evaluates pages on its schedule.
+[Google doesn't index on demand](https://www.onely.com/blog/how-to-fix-crawled-currently-not-indexed-in-google-search-console/).
+It re-evaluates pages on its schedule.